Belleville, Illinois

 Belleville is a city in St. Clair County, Illinois, United States, and its county seat.
 It is a southeastern suburb of St. Louis.
-The population was 42,404 at the 2020 census, making it the most populated city in the Metro East region of Greater St. Louis, and in all of Southern Illinois south of Springfield.
+The population was 42,404 at the 2020 census, making it the most populous city in Greater St. Louis's Metro East region and in all of Southern Illinois south of Springfield.
 Due to its proximity to Scott Air Force Base, the city has a significant population of military and federal civilian personnel.
 It is the seat of the Roman Catholic Diocese of Belleville and home to the National Shrine of Our Lady of the Snows.

 History

 Bird's eye view of Belleville in 1867.

-George Blair named the city of Belleville in 1814, after the French phrase belle ville, meaning "beautiful city".
-Because Blair donated an acre of his land for the town square and an additional 25 acre adjoining the square for the new county seat, the legislature transferred the county seat from the village of Cahokia.
-The latter had been established by French colonists as a mission village in the late 17th century.
+In 1814, George Blair Belleville after the French phrase belle ville, meaning "beautiful city".
+Because Blair donated an acre of his land for the town square and an additional 25 acre adjoining the square for the new county seat, the legislature transferred the county seat from the village of Cahokia, which French colonists had established as a mission village in the late 17th century.

 Belleville was incorporated as a village in 1819, and became a city in 1850.
 Major immigration in the mid-19th century to this area occurred following revolutions in Germany, and most of the European-American population is of German ancestry.
-Many of the educated Germans fled their homeland after the failure of the German Revolution in 1848.
-Belleville was the center of the first important German settlement in Illinois.
+Many of the educated Germans fled their homeland after the failure of the Revolutions of 1848 in the German states.
+Belleville was the center of Illinois's first major German settlement.
 By 1870, an estimated 90% of the city's population was either German-born or of German descent.

-After the Civil War, Belleville became a manufacturing center producing nails, printing presses, gray iron castings, agricultural equipment, and stoves.
-Belleville became known as "The Stove Capital of the World."
-The first brewery in Illinois was established in Belleville.
-In 1868, Gustav Goelitz founded the candy company that is known today as "Jelly Belly."
+After the Civil War, Belleville became a manufacturing center, producing nails, printing presses, gray iron castings, agricultural equipment, and stoves.
+It became known as "The Stove Capital of the World".
+Illinois's first brewery was established in Belleville.
+In 1868, Gustav Goelitz founded the candy company known today as "Jelly Belly".

 An immense deposit (400000 acre) of bituminous coal was found in St. Clair County.
 By 1874, some farmers had become coal miners.
 One hundred shaft mines were in operation in and around Belleville.
-The coal brought the steam railroad to town, which allowed for the transport of many tons of coal to be shipped daily from Belleville to St. Louis on the west side of the Mississippi River, for use in its industries, homes and businesses.
-Later, Belleville had the first electric trolley in the state.
+The coal brought the steam railroad to town, which allowed for the daily shipment of tons of coal from Belleville to St. Louis for use in its industries, homes and businesses.
+Later, Belleville had the state's first electric trolley.

 Belleville as it appeared in 1910.